 Mountain Views On Our Way To Ronda

 We spent a week on Spain’s Costa Del Sol in Marbella.
 Most of the time we strolled the beach towns.
 But you can’t stay in Marbella and not think about a few day trips.
 With the sun shining, we headed off for a day in Ronda.
-We have spent a lot of time exploring the white hill towns of Italy, but this would be our first view of a white Spanish hill town.
+We have spent a lot of time exploring the white hill towns of Italy, but this would be our first view of a white Spanish hill town in Andalusia Spain.

 We figured out the local bus routes and arrived at the bus station.
 It was easy to get a return ticket to Ronda.
 We settled in for a couple of hours on the bus.
 We had heard that the views were half of the excitement of the trip to Ronda.
 There were several local stops before the bus turned north on the mountain road.